Picture this: an advanced race of aliens come across a human being for the very first time. What would they see? How would they describe us?

 The alien race observing us would see that microbes are so fundamental to the human superorganism that they are built into our reproductive process.
 Friendly bacteria are planted into the baby and then carefully looked after, from the very first moment we’re born into this world.

 There’s no question that this is a big change in how we look at the human species.
-The worldwide scientific community is still getting their collective heads around it.
-The medical community is a way behind, as they have to wait for things to be carefully established in scientific studies before adopting new medical practices.
+The worldwide scientific and medical community is still getting their collective heads around it.

 It’s also clear that this new perspective challenges some dearly-held beliefs, for example: